Dany Heatley: San Jose Sharks (2009–2011)

 On September 12, 2009, Heatley was traded to the San Jose Sharks, along with a fifth-round pick in 2010, for Milan Michálek, Jonathan Cheechoo and a second-round pick in 2010.
 Heatley made $8 million that year.
 In the Sharks' fourth game of the season, their home opener against the Columbus Blue Jackets and Heatley's first game in front of the San Jose fans, Heatley capped a hat-trick with a penalty shot goal in the third period, bringing his season totals to four goals and five assists (nine points) in the first four games of the season.
 On November 20, Heatley recorded his second hat-trick in as many months, as he scored three times from passes from teammate Joe Thornton in a 6–3 win against the Philadelphia Flyers.
 The Sharks were eliminated in the 2010 Conference Finals as, with Dany Heatley in the penalty box, the Chicago Blackhawks scored the game-winning goal, sweeping the series.
 However, Head Coach Todd McLellan revealed that Heatley had been playing the entire playoffs with a torn groin muscle.

 On December 2, 2010, in his first return to Ottawa, Heatley was frequently booed.
 Though he had said that the city of Ottawa and the fans there had nothing to do with his desire to be moved, Senators fans were in no mood to forgive.
 Several fans who attended the game held up their #15 Heatley jerseys with certain letters covered up, so the name plate would spell out the word "H-A-T-E".
 Late in the game, a group of 10 fans came down to ice level and simultaneously threw their Heatley jerseys onto the ice in a coordinated protest.
 Another fan held up a sign reading "Even Yashin Thinks You’re A Jerk", a reference to former Senators' player Alexei Yashin who left the team amid controversy in 2001.
 The Sharks won the game 4–0, and Heatley had an assist.

 In the following season, Heatley put up the worst full-season point totals of his career, registering only 26 goals and 64 points in 80 games.
 He also recorded three goals and six assists for nine points in all 18 games in the 2011 playoffs as the Sharks defeated the Kings in the opening round in six games, the Detroit Red Wings in seven games in the second round before falling in the Western Conference Finals for the second consecutive year, this time in five games to the Presidents’ Trophy-winning Vancouver Canucks.
-After the season had concluded, it was revealed that Heatley had been battling multiple injuries during the season, and especially during the playoffs, the most notable one included a broken hand suffered at some point in the regular season along with a high ankle plain in Game 3 of the Western Conference Finals.
+After the season had concluded, it was revealed that Heatley had been battling multiple injuries during the season, and especially during the playoffs, the most notable one included a broken hand suffered at some point in the regular season along with a high ankle sprain in Game 3 of the Western Conference Finals.